B180248ME/BookStore/README.md

 # BookStore App

 ## Development
-Create a Website to store details of books and perform create, delete and update oprations.
+Created a Website to store details of books and perform create, delete and update operations.
-Execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
 Used different technologies such as Node js, Vite js, and Mongodb.

 ### Architecture